-The Darlin’ Plaid Pumpkin is a lovely little pattern that is a great additional to your fall home decor!
+This plaid pumpkin crochet pattern a lovely little design that is a great additional to your fall home decor!
 The plaid design adds a charming rustic feel, while still being modern and timeless.
 With two sizes included in the pattern, it will be hard to not make an entire patch of these!

 Autumn is hands down my favorite season.
 I love the fall foliage, cozy sweaters, and of course PUMPKINS!!!
 And of course, it only felt natural to release this pattern on the first day of fall 🙂